open-source-tabletop/cadence-wargame-system/collections/_modules/scraplands-showdown.md

 #### Action: Advance

 When you perform an advance action you follow the same rules as above except that you must move up to your full Movement attribute directly forward making 1 pivot of up to 45 degrees at any point during the action.
-In addition you may increase your Movement attribute for this action by up to 6 inches.
-For each additional inch you add you must roll a d6 before moving, for each 1 you roll you must make a control check as outlined below.
+In addition you may increase your Movement attribute for this action by up to 8 inches.
+For every 2 inches you wish to add you must roll a d6 before moving, for each 1 you roll you must make a control check as outlined below.

 #### Action: Coasting